 35. Air Purifier

-An air purifier is a helpful tool, especially if you have family who is prone to allergies.
+An air purifier is a helpful tool, especially if you have a family that is prone to allergies.
 It helps to remove hair, dander, and typical household allergens from the air.
 Just make sure you change the air filter frequently.

 36. Dryer Sheets